A Case for an Inhomogeneous Einstein-de Sitter Universe: Abstract

 \section{Abstract}

-In our local-to-global cosmological framework, cosmic acceleration arises from local dynamics in an inhomogeneous Einstein–de Sitter (iEdS) universe without invoking dark energy.
-An iEdS universe follows a quasilinear coasting evolution from an Einstein–de Sitter to a Milne state, as an effective negative curvature emerges from growing inhomogeneities without breaking spatial flatness.
-Acceleration can arise from structure formation amplifying this effect.
-We test two realizations, iEdS(1) and iEdS(2), with $H_0=\{70.24,74.00\}\ \mathrm{km\ s^{-1}\ Mpc^{-1}}$ and $\Omega_{\mathrm{m},0}=\{0.290,0.261\}$, against CMB, BAO, and SN Ia data. iEdS(1) fits better than $\Lambda$CDM and alleviates the $H_0$ tension, whereas iEdS(2) fully resolves it while remaining broadly consistent with the data.
-Both models yield ${t_0\simeq13.64\ \mathrm{Gyr}}$, consistent with globular-cluster estimates.
+We present a local-to-global cosmological framework in which cosmic acceleration emerges from structure formation in an inhomogeneous Einstein–de Sitter (iEdS) universe, without dark energy.
+The model exhibits a quasilinear coasting evolution toward an effective Milne state driven by growing inhomogeneities.
+We test the iEdS model with ${H_0=72.5\ \mathrm{km\ s^{-1}\ Mpc^{-1}}}$ and ${\Omega_{\mathrm{m},0}=0.272}$ using CMB, BAO, and SN Ia data.
+The iEdS model fits the data comparably to $\Lambda$CDM and resolves the $H_0$ tension, while yielding a cosmic age ${t_0\simeq 13.67\ \mathrm{Gyr}}$ consistent with globular-cluster estimates.